Author in dbt. Serve through OnlyMetrix.

 Introducing omx dbt sync

 Today we're shipping omx dbt sync as part of the OnlyMetrix Python SDK v0.3.1.
-It reads your target/manifest.json after dbt run, compiles your metric definitions through our IR compiler, and registers them with the OnlyMetrix API.
+It reads your target/manifest.json after dbt run, compiles your metric definitions through our IR compiler, and layers compile-time safety, autoresearch, and the full analysis engine on top of your existing dbt project.

 Six commands from zero